 With a total land area of 84,000 km², the Republic of Austria certainly does not rank among the largest EU member states.
 However, it does stand out due to its super central location in Europe.
 Every European capital city can be reached by air in less than three hours flying time thanks to the location of Austria.

 Austria as an EU member state since 1995

 Austria, a country of nine independent federal states, each with its own state government, is a member of the European Union, United Nations and most United Nations organisations.
 After successful accession negotiations and a national referendum, Austria already joined the EU on January 1, 1995 (at the same time as Sweden and Finland).
-Since then, the fundamental freedoms of the EU also apply, namely the freedom of movement within the EU (in choosing where one works), freedom of establishment and the free movement of services, goods and capital.
+Since then, the fundamental freedoms of the EU also apply, namely:

 - France, Italy, Germany, Luxembourg, Netherlands, Belgium (1950/1957)